 - Can I substitute any other type of yarn with the same weight?
 YES, I have only used Lion Brand yarn as that is the yarn available to me.
 You are welcome to use any other brand of yarn at your disposal.
-You can totaly go stash busting when making this crochet sweater.
+You can totally go stash-busting when making this crochet sweater.

 - Can I use another weight of yarn?
-It is not advisable to use another weight of yarn as this easy sweater pattern measurements, quage was based on #3 Double Knit (DK) weight yarn and also tested using similar weight.
+It is not advisable to use another weight of yarn as this easy sweater pattern measurement, gauge was based on #3 Double Knit (DK) weight yarn and also tested using a similar weight.
 However, for the experienced crocheters, you might want to measure as you crochet.
 Do bear in mind that if you use any other weight of yarn, you might need to adjust your starting chains and the number of repeats.
-Please, do use similar weight of yarn when making your sweater (main color and contrasting colors) shouls be of similar weight inorder tohave a beautiful finished sweater.
+Please, do use a similar weight of yarn when making your sweater (main color and contrasting colors) should be of a similar weight in order to have a beautifully finished sweater.

 - I have never made a crochet sweater before, how easy is this pattern?
 This pattern is graded as an intermediate level in terms of the stitches used and where they are placed.
-It is however, an easy to follow pattern with repeats of basic rounds/rows.
-I am convidient you can make yours also.
-I have also provided informations on how to make your own version with a video tutorial showing how to make the bobbles.
+It is however an easy-to-follow pattern with repeats of basic rounds/rows.
+I am confident you can make yours also.
+I have also provided information on how to make your own version with a video tutorial showing how to make the bobbles.

 - How long does it take to crochet this?
-In as much as we all crochet at different spead, I would suggest to bugget between 2 – 4 weeks.
-The time it would take you to complete your sweater depends on so many things like – the size you are making, the spead at which you crochet, the amount of time at your disposal.
+As much as we all crochet at a different speed, I would suggest budgeting between 2 – 4 weeks.
+The time it would take you to complete your sweater depends on so many things like – the size you are making, the speed at which you crochet, and the amount of time at your disposal.

-- Can I customise the lenght of this sweater?
+- Can I customize the length of this sweater?
 Absolutely!
-You can make this a sleeveless, above the elbow, below the elbow and even wrist level.
+You can make this sleeveless, above the elbow, below the elbow, and even at wrist level.

-I hope you have much fun working and wearing this beauty, spring blackberry sweater as I did.
+I hope you have much fun working and wearing this beautiful, spring blackberry sweater as I did.